pip-services-support/pip-services-feedbacks-node/doc/SenecaProtocolV1.md

 **Returns:**
 - err: Error - occured error or null for success
-- result: Feedback - retrieved Feedback object
+- result: FeedbackV1 - retrieved Feedback object

 ### <a name="operation3"></a> Cmd: 'send_feedback'

 Sends a feedback from a user.

 **Arguments:**
-- feedback: Feedback - a feedback to be sent
+- feedback: FeedbackV1 - a feedback to be sent
-- user: User - feedback sender
+- user: PartyReferenceV1 - feedback sender
-  - id: string - (optional) sender unique user id
-  - name: string - full sender name
-  - email: string - sender email address

 **Returns:**
 - err: Error - occured error or null for success
-- result: Feedback - created Feedback object
+- result: FeedbackV1 - created Feedback object

 ### <a name="operation4"></a> Cmd: 'reply_feedback'